bell345/pseudo-interpreter/README.md

                     | 'END' identifier stmt_end
                     ;

+Programs are run in the REPL using RUN statements with the program name.
+In a code file, if there is only one program present, that program will be run.
+If there are multiple programs, the one named 'main' will be called.
+If there is no program named 'main', an interactive prompt will ask you to specify which program is to be run.

+    run_stmt        : 'RUN' identifier stmt_end
+                    ;

+### Modules

 Modules are reusable blocks of code that can return different values based upon a set of parameters.
-_NOTE_: Modules cannot yet be called.
+Calling modules works similarly to C. Modules occupy a different namespace than programs, so a module can be named the same as a program.

+To cast strings to numbers and numbers to strings, the modules `to_str` and `to_num` are provided.

     module          : module_decl [param_decl]* begin_stmt [statement]* end_stmt
                     ;

+    module_decl     : 'MODULE' identifier stmt_end
+                    ;

     param_decl      : 'PARAM' identifier stmt_end
                     ;

+    module_call     : identifier '(' argument_list ')'
+                    | identifier '()'
+                    ;

+    argument_list   :

+### Statements

-Statments can be either assignment, selection, iteration, jump or I/O statments:
+Statments can be either assignment, selection, iteration, jump or I/O statments, or an expression such as a module call:

     statement       : assignment_stmt stmt_end
                     | selection_stmt stmt_end
                     | iteration_stmt stmt_end
                     | jump_stmt stmt_end
                     | io_stmt stmt_end
+                    | expression stmt_end
                     ;

+### Assignment Statements

 Assignment statements assign a value to a variable.
 If a variable is referenced without being assigned a value, an error will be raised.

     assigment_stmt  : identifier assignment_op expression
                     ;